Iamthelaw/notes/✅ code-complete.md

 - Global variables are used
 - **A routine uses setup code before a routine call or takedown code after a routine call**
 - **A program contains code that seems like it might be needed someday**
-  - Requirements for the “design ahead” code haven’t been fully developed, which means the programmer will likely guess wrong about those future require- ments.
+  - Requirements for the “design ahead” code haven’t been fully developed, which means the programmer will likely guess wrong about those future requirements.
 The “code ahead” work will ultimately be thrown away.
-  - If the programmer’s guess about the future requirement is pretty close, the pro- grammer still will not generally anticipate all the intricacies of the future require- ment.
+  - If the programmer’s guess about the future requirement is pretty close, the programmer still will not generally anticipate all the intricacies of the future requirement.
 These intricacies undermine the programmer’s basic design assumptions, which means the “design ahead” work will have to be thrown away.
   - Future programmers who use the “design ahead” code don’t know that it was “design ahead” code, or they assume the code works better than it does. **They assume that the code has been coded, tested, and reviewed to the same level as the other code**.
 They waste a lot of time building code that uses the “design ahead” code, only to discover ultimately that the “design ahead” code doesn’t actually work.
   - The additional “design ahead” code creates additional complexity, which calls for additional testing, additional defect correction, and so on.
 The overall effect is to slow down the project.